 To thrive with a healthy lifestyle, we need to adopt daily healthy habits.
 Many see these habits as the thread that runs through an overall sense of wellbeing.
 We have been taught from an early age that these habits will impact our zest for life – sleep, hydration, fresh air, laughter – all should play a part in our recipe for a long, fulfilling life.
 Unfortunately, in our busy lives, we find these practices a challenge.
 They become our reaction to ill-health, rather than preventative measures which can enhance our everyday lives.
 For children, health becomes achievable and less daunting with simple daily habits, and these lifestyle choices may form the key to complete wellbeing.
 By combining habits such as hobbies, routine, laughter, moderation and abundance with healthy eating, movement and thoughts, we create a health ecology so strong, our children could flourish, despite modern health disruptors.
 Our Healthy Habits unit encourages more interaction with the natural environment, gives children an opportunity to reflect on their daily actions, and the tools to upgrade their health and wellbeing.

-[See all our Healthy Lifestyle lessons plans in the CHP Academy] (link to the Academy Resource page)
+[See all our Healthy Lifestyle lessons plans in the CHP Academy]

 How can teachers encourage a ‘Healthy Lifestyle’ with ‘Healthy Habits’?